 5. Grafton Street, Dublin City Centre

-Ireland’s most famous street and a shopping haven for both locals and visitors, Grafton street has welcomed many big-name movies over the years.
+Ireland’s most famous street, Grafton street has welcomed many big-name movies over the years.
 The most popular being Irish musical Once, starring Glen Hansard from The Frames, who plays a struggling street musician alongside Czech immigrant Marketa Irglova.

 Many famous Irish musicians started their days busking on Grafton Street before they got their big break.
 Among them, The Script and U2.
 Many of these famous musicians return to Dublin each December to busk on Grafton street on Christmas Eve, in what is now a much-loved Christmas tradition.
 Head there over the festive season and you may just be able to catch ‘the next big thing’!